mattbierner/code2020/_posts/2020-09-20-workbench-editor-untitled-label-format-setting.md

 By default, VS Code tries to infer the filename of a new created untitled file from its content.

-You can disable this by setting "Workbench: Editor: Untitled: Label Format" to "name".
+You can disable this by setting `"workbench.editor.untitled.labelFormat": "name"`.